- Richard Berry

 No B-Book

-And second if you are a big trader, because of their liquidity there may actually be bigger volume on IG’s bid and offer than there is in the underlying market.
+One draw for big clients is that whilst IG does internalise orders, it has symmetrical exposure limits, so it doesn’t take a view on the markets.
+This means that IG is not betting against you with a B-Book.
+And, if you’re a big trader, because of IG’s liquidity there may actually be bigger volume on IG’s bid and offer than there is in the underlying market.
 You get positive slippage, so if you place a limit order and the market suddenly moves in your favour you get filled at a better price than your limit.

 Spread Betting & CFD Trading

-With IG you can trade CFDs or spread bet 24 hours on major indices, forex and commodities markets, there are extended hours on global equities, where some fairly significant volume goes through, particularly on US equities when company announcements are made after the main market shuts.
-IG is one of the few brokers to allow trading during the weekend, so you can still take a view or limit your exposure if something big comes out politically.
+With IG you can trade CFDs or spread bet 24 hours on major indices, forex and commodities markets.
+There are extended hours on global equities, where some fairly significant volume goes through, particularly on US equities when company announcements are made after the main market shuts.

 IPO Grey Market

-IG also have this nice nack of looking at a region and finding specific products for them.
-It’s actually quite interesting how each country has a specific way it likes to trade the markets.
-The UK for example, is the only country that benefits from financial spread betting, the rest of the world trades on margin with CFDs.
-Of course, with the exception of the Americans, who trade on margin by taking out a loan to buy stock (from their broker) or trade options, which are much more popular on equities.
+IG is good at knowing what customers in each region want.
+The UK, for example, is the only country that is offered financial spread betting, and the rest of the world trades on margin with CFDs.
+That’s with the exception of the Americans, who trade on margin by taking out a loan to buy stock (from their broker) or trade options, which are much more popular on equities.
 Japan has knockouts and Europe has barrier options and Turbos Warrants.

-Something IG is very keen to push, is their added value.
-The platform tries to integrate as much as possible.
-IGTV, is based on the platform analytics of what people are trading and they create programs around what markets and assets traders are looking for information on.
-The news and analysis comes from Thomas Reuters, with snapshot videos and a series of IG market commentary videos.
+IG is keen to push its added value; the platform tries to integrate as much as possible.
+IGTV is based on the platform analytics of what people are trading, and IG creates programmes around what markets and assets traders are looking for information on.
+The news and analysis comes from Reuters, with snapshot videos and a series of IG market commentary videos.

 High Net Worth Accounts

 If you are a high-volume trader, you can also trade DMA with ProRealTime, and you can get level 2 pricing and trade directly on the exchange order book.
 This can be done on the IG trading app or by downloading the L2 dealer software.
-There is a cost of course, but if you do a few trades that is rebated back.
+There is a cost, of course, but if you do a few trades that is rebated back.
 Brokers have to pay the exchanges for providing level 2 data to their clients, so the charge is there to dissuade everyone signing up without trading.
 If you are really clever and have developed your own trading algorithm, you can plug that into IG’s platform too.
-Or MT4/MT5 which they also offer, if you’re into that sort of thing.
+Or MT4/MT5 which it also offers, if you’re into that sort of thing.

 Sticky Clients

-I know this to be true from my own trading, when you’re on a winning run you trade more, when you can’t call the market right so step away until another day.
+I know this to be true from my own trading, when you’re on a winning run you trade more, and when you can’t call the market right you step away until another day.

 Investing, ETFs & Share Dealing

-IG also, offer longer-term investing products, where you can buy and hold stocks, ETFs and funds in a stocks and shares ISA, or IG Smart Portfolio.
-They have a trading academy so they can learn through video and interactive courses.
-IG can see from their analytics that clients that use these, do become better traders.
-Along with their recent acquisition of DAILY FX (for $40m) they also offer live webinars to provide analysis and trading strategy.
+IG also offers longer-term investing products, where you can buy and hold stocks, ETFs and funds in a stocks and shares ISA, or IG Smart Portfolio.
+It has a trading academy so you can learn through video and interactive courses.
+IG can see from its analytics that clients that use these become better traders.
+IG bought DAILY FX (for $40m) and offers live webinars to provide analysis and trading strategy.

-you can invest and trade ETFs with IG.
-You have the option of either investing in the long term by buying ETFs in their general investment account, SIPP or ISA.
+You can invest and trade ETFs with IG.
+You have the option of either investing in the long term by buying ETFs in the general investment account, SIPP or ISA.
 Or you can speculate on them going up or down by going long or short via CFDs or financial spread bets.
-IG is not the cheapest place for investing in ETFs, (that is probably Interactive Brokers) but they do have very good customer service and a really easy to use ETF platform.

 Ratings Explained

-• Pricing: Industry leading spreads and with DMA you can get inside the bid/offer.
+- Pricing: Industry leading spreads and with DMA you can get inside the bid/offer.

-• Market Access: Best around for spread betting and CFD trading.
+- Market Access: Best around for spread betting and CFD trading.

-• Platform & Apps: Loads of added value, signals and execution features.
+- Platform & Apps: Loads of added value, signals and execution features.

-• Customer Service: IG is very big, but still managed to score well here.
+- Customer Service: IG is very big, but still managed to score well here.

-• Research & Analysis: Superb, news, analysis, social feeds, plus free premium subscriptions for active clients.
+- Research & Analysis: Superb, news, analysis, social feeds, plus free premium subscriptions for active clients.

 Overall, if you are going to trade, I would be surprised if you didn’t have an account with IG.